riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 action to take), we must *call* the policy on the actual observation.

-From the expected utility formula of the decision theory, you can tell action vs policy by seeing what variable comes beneath the $\operatorname{arg\,max}$ operator; if it is $a\in\mathcal A$ then it is iterating over actions, and if it is $\pi \in \Pi$, then it is iterating over policies.
+From the expected utility formula of the decision theory, you can tell action vs policy selection by seeing what variable comes beneath the $\operatorname{arg\,max}$ operator; if it is $a\in\mathcal A$ then it is iterating over actions, and if it is $\pi \in \Pi$, then it is iterating over policies.

 One exception to the above is UDT2, which seems to iterate over *algorithms*.